 Printing new Tether coins is the easy part.
 Finding an equivalent dollar of reserve for those coins proved trickier.
 Like Tether’s CEO, its parent iFinex is a mysterious entity and there is not much detail about its finances available on the web.

 In its search for reserves, Tether has diversified its portfolio.
-According to the company’s latest balance sheet, less than 3% of its reserves now consist of cash.
+According to the its latest balance sheet, less than 3% of its reserves now consist of cash.

 The majority, amounting to slightly less than half, consists of US Treasury bills.
-The remaining mix is an array of assets, including commercial paper or paper issued by companies to fund their operations and non-US Treasury bills.
-Not much is known about the quality of commercial paper held by Tether.
+The remaining portion is an array of assets, including commercial paper or paper issued by companies to fund their operations and non-US Treasury bills.
+The problem is that not much is known about the quality of commercial paper held by Tether.

 The company’s responses to questions about that part of its reserves are an exercise in obfuscation and evasion.
 For example, in a CNBC interview last year, Tether CTO Paolo Ardoino insisted that Tether’s commercial paper was grade A2 and above but refused to provide details of the investments.
 “We don’t disclose our commercial partners…we believe it is important to respect the privacy of banking partners we work with,” he said.